Mauricio Lomelin

 # Outputs: An array of function names found inside <file> using regexes.

-# Returns: Default exit status.
+# Status: Default status.

 # -----------------------------------------------------------------------------